TITLE 86: REVENUE

 c) However, construction contractors and real estate developers are not considered to be isolated or occasional sellers of tangible personal property to the extent noted in Section 130.1940(c) and (d) of this Part.

 d) Where persons engage primarily in the business of selling tangible personal property other than for use or consumption (such as the business of selling tangible personal property primarily to purchasers for resale), the mere fact that their sales for use or consumption may comprise but a small fraction of their total sales does not make the retail sales isolated or occasional.
-The vendor is liable for tax measured by his gross receipts from such retail sales.
+The vendor is liable for tax measured by the gross receipts from such retail sales.

 e) Regarding sale/leaseback situations, typically customer A purchases equipment from retailer B, and then sells it to lessor C who leases the equipment back to customer A. Customer A has paid tax when purchasing the equipment in the first transaction under a taxable retail sale and the second transaction where customer A sells the equipment to lessor C is a nontaxable occasional sale so long as A is not otherwise in the business of selling like-kind property.

-(Source: Amended at 24 Ill.
+(Source: Amended at 47 Ill.
 Reg.
-15104, effective October 2, 2000)
+2116, effective January 24, 2023)